 Run

-This will run a task immediately and change the schedule date and time to the moment you click run.
-After you run this task it status updates to execute.
-This means for recurring projects it won’t execute again.
+This will run a task immediately and change the scheduled date and time to the moment you click run.
+After you run this task, its status will update to execute.
+This means that it won’t execute again.

 Deactivate